What is a skills taxonomy and why does your organisation need it?

 Step 4: Conduct a skills gap analysis

 Finally, conduct a skills gap analysis.
-Here are two resources you can use to help you along the way:
+Here are two resources you can use to help you:

 Playbook: Skills Gap Analysis: A complete guide